-“Just sit there right now.
-Don’t do a thing.
-Just rest.
-For your separation from God is the hardest work in this world.
-Let me bring you trays of food And something you like to drink.
-You can use my soft verse As a cushion For your head.” –Shams-ud-din Muhammad Hafiz, translated by Daniel Ladinsky … Continue reading
+“Just sit there right now Don’t do a thing Just rest.
+For your separation from God, From love, Is the hardest work In this World.
+Let me bring you trays of food And something That you like to Drink.
+You can use my soft words As a cushion For your Head. –Shams-ud-din Muhammad Hafiz, translated by Daniel Ladinsky Note: this is a continuation of the introductory … Continue reading

 “Why doesn’t God just reveal Himself to us already?!
 I’m so tired of answering to this faceless, invisible being that gives us no clear instructions.”
 I hear you.
 Alas, there is no mirror large enough To reflect the entire universe at once.
 Where would we put it?
 “Ack!
 Why must you speak in these … Continue reading